Roof Repair Guide

 Roof Valley Repair

 The roof valley is the part of the roof where the two slopes meet.
-This part of the roof joins the whole roof together and is also designed to shift rainwater downwards towards the gutter.
-The roof valley is the first point of contact for rain, and it has to deal with a lot of water.
+This part of the roof joins the whole roof together, and is also designed to shift rainwater downwards towards the gutter.

-Over time, the roof valley can suffer from wear and tear, and this can result in leaks.
-The job usually involves replacing cement or re-using the existing valley flashing after the leak has been dealt with.
-The repairs usually cost around £350-£450 and take around 0.5-1 day to complete.
+Repairing a roof valley involves replacing cement or re-using the existing valley flashing after the leak has been dealt with.

-✔ Protects the home from water damage
+- ✔ Once complete, the repair protects the home from water damage

 Flat Roof Repair

-Over the past few decades, the quality of flat roofs has improved immensely compared to older flat roofs.
-If your home was built before the 1990s and features a flat roof, then this may be prone to leaking over time.
+If your home was built before the 1990s and features a flat roof, then it may be prone to leaking over time.

 Roof Tile Replacement

-✔ Avoid leaks
+- ✔ Stops leaks

-✖ It can end up costing a lot if multiple tiles need replacing
+- ✖ It can end up costing a lot if multiple tiles need replacing

 Sagging Roof Repair

-A sagging roof is usually caused by one of two things – either the materials used on the roof are weighing down on the timber frame and causing it to sag, or there is water damage to the internal structure, which is causing the roof to sag.
+A sagging roof is usually caused by one of two things – either the materials used on the roof are weighing down on the timber frame and causing it to sag, or there is water damage to the internal structure, causing the roof to sag.

-✔ Avoid further damage
+- ✔ Helps to avoid further damage

-✔ Improves the effectiveness of the roof
+- ✔ Improves the effectiveness and appearance of the roof

 What Are the Pros and Cons of Repairing a Roof?

 There are several advantages to repairing a roof.
-Aside from the fact that it makes your roof much safer and improves the home's appearance, there are many advantages of choosing to repair the roof rather than completely replace it.
+Aside from the fact that it makes your roof much safer and improves the home's appearance, there are many advantages to choosing to repair the roof rather than completely replace it.

-Although in some cases it may be better to replace the entire roof – especially if the damage is extensive – it's also sometimes better to simply repair the damage.
-Below is a list of the pros and cons of repairing your roof rather than replacing it:
+Although in some cases it may be better to replace the entire roof, especially if the damage is extensive, it's also sometimes better to simply repair the damage.

 More Affordable

-Many roof repairs are quite small and won't necessarily require a complete roof replacement.
 This means that small areas of the roof can be repaired, and this can end up costing much less than an entire roof replacement.

-Save Time
+Saves Time

-As well as being more affordable, roof repairs are also much less time consuming than a full roof replacement.
 Most of the common roof repairs in the UK can be completed within a day.
-This is much more convenient than a complete roof replacement which could take weeks to complete.
+This is much more convenient than a complete roof replacement, which could take weeks to complete.

 Issues May Keep Popping Up

 If your roof is particularly old, then you may start to notice wear on it.
 Once you've fixed one part of the roof, you may then have to repair other parts of the roof as time goes on.
-If you were to get your entire roof replaced, it's much less likely that you'd need to continue to spend any money on repairs in the future.

 How Much Do Roof Repairs Cost?

 You may be wondering about how much a roof repair costs.
-Roof repair prices will usually depend on a few different factors.

 How to Repair a Roof

 There are many different types of roof repair, and each one requires a different method.
-Below is a step-by-step guide for some common types of roof repair:

 How to Complete a Roof Felt Repair